adfinis/ember-simple-auth-oidc/README.md

 The oidc client identifier valid at the authorization server.

 **authEndpoint** `<String>`
 Authorization endpoint at the authorization server.
+This can be a path which will be appended to `host` or an absolute URL.

 **tokenEndpoint** `<String>`
 Token endpoint at the authorization server.
+This can be a path which will be appended to `host` or an absolute URL.

 **endSessionEndpoint** `<String>` (optional)
-End session endpoint at the authorization server.
+End session endpoint endpoint at the authorization server.
+This can be a path which will be appended to `host` or an absolute URL.

 **userinfoEndpoint** `<String>`
-Userinfo endpoint at the authorization server.
+Userinfo endpoint endpoint at the authorization server.
+This can be a path which will be appended to `host` or an absolute URL.

 **afterLogoutUri** `<String>` (optional)
 A relative or absolute URI to which will be redirected after logout / end session.